Historic Preservation

 Kevin Bowie

-Descendant-led preservation ensures the integrity of historic places to convey their importance and cultural attributes.
+Preservation led by descendants ensures the integrity of historic places, effectively conveying their significance and cultural attributes.

 Rev Roosevelt Broadnax smiling